the3minutenode/T3MN-Comfy/README.md

 * **Selection:** Browse nodes by category (e.g., `loaders/CheckpointLoaderSimple`).
 * **Outputs:** Returns the full source code string including the file path.
 * **Use Case:** Learning how specific nodes function under the hood or troubleshooting custom node conflicts without leaving your browser.

+### 3. Resilient Model Extractor

+A diagnostic workflow utility that parses ComfyUI JSON files to recursively scan, identify, and map every AI model referenced within the workflow.
+* **Inputs**: Local file path to a ComfyUI workflow .json file.
+* **Outputs**: Structured text report detailing found model filenames alongside their associated Node Class Type and Node ID.
+* **Use Case**: Auditing complex workflows to see exactly which .safetensors checkpoints or Loras are being called, debugging missing model dependencies, or inventorying resources used in shared JSON schemas.

 ## 🚀 Installation